 How Oweh’s length compliments his explosiveness

 Oweh’s explosiveness is one of his most crucial traits, but his length also supplements his burst well.
+He has 34.5-inch arms, which is tremendous for a player with his athleticism.
 Oweh is still figuring out how to use his length effectively, but that length allows him to keep himself clean against linemen.

 His hands also bring the same speed he molds his game around, although they can be more powerful.
 Stronger blockers can negate Oweh when they get their mitts on him, but he has a skill set which allows him to elude and shed contact.
 On top of his explosiveness and flexibility around the edge, Oweh is also incredibly twitchy and abrupt with his lateral movements.